- Jim G Blount, MD, CAQSM

 Patrice Eiff, MD

 - Section Editor — Adult Orthopedics; Sports-Related Injuries

 The patella is the largest sesamoid bone and serves several important functions.
 It improves the mechanics of knee extension, protects the knee joint from direct trauma, and assists in providing nourishment for the articular cartilage of the distal femur .
 Patella fractures account for approximately 1 percent of all skeletal injuries in both adults and children.

 This topic will review fractures of the patella.
 Other injuries of the knee and lower extremity are discussed separately.
-(See "General evaluation of the adult with knee pain" and "Recognition and initial management of lateral patellar dislocations" and "Proximal tibial fractures in adults" and "Anterior cruciate ligament injury" and "Meniscal injury of the knee" and "Medial collateral ligament injury of the knee".)
+(See "Approach to the adult with unspecified knee pain" and "Recognition and initial management of lateral patellar dislocations" and "Proximal tibial fractures in adults" and "Anterior cruciate ligament injury" and "Meniscal injury of the knee" and "Medial collateral ligament injury of the knee".)

 Patella and surrounding tissue — The patella is triangular with the apex directed distally (picture 1 and figure 1 and figure 2).
 The superior pole of the patella serves as the site for the insertion of the quadriceps tendon, which is the confluence of the four individual quadriceps muscle tendons (rectus femoris, vastus medialis, vastus intermedius, and vastus lateralis).
 The quadriceps tendon envelopes the patella and becomes the patella tendon distally, inserting on the tibial tuberosity.
 Forces exerted by the quadriceps muscles on the patella (eg, when landing on one's feet after a fall from a moderate height) can lead to indirect fracture and proximal retraction of the superior fracture piece, if there is complete disruption of bone or tendon.